QRL 2.0

 In Progress

-- • Fixed: Blockchain recovery after extended stalls (tested with 24+ hour scenarios)
+- • Fixed: Blockchain recovery after extended stalls (tested with 24+ hour stall scenarios)

 - • Vortex IDE improvements

-- • Zond Web3 Wallet - production ready with Argon2id encryption
+- • Zond Web3 Wallet (Chrome extension) - production ready with Argon2id encryption, multi-account support, QRC20 token management, UI/UX revamp in progress

-- • Block explorer with advanced filtering, analytics, and NFT metadata
+- • Block explorer enhancements with advanced filtering, analytics charts, and NFT metadata support

 Coming Soon